johngrasty/gatsby-theme-courses/notes.md

 ## To Do

-- Edit link color or make handouts download more obvious
+* Edit link color or make handouts download more obvious
+- Apply typography to mdx